First-post-Newtonian quadrupole tidal interactions in binary systems: Conclusion

 \section{Conclusion}

-We have derived the post-1-Newtonian orbital equations of motion for binary systems of bodies with spins and mass quadrupole moments, at linear order in the spin and quadrupole, and shown that they conserve the total linear momentum of the binary.
+We have derived the first-post-Newtonian orbital equations of motion for binary systems of bodies with spins and mass quadrupole moments, at linear order in the spin and quadrupole, and shown that they conserve the total linear momentum of the binary.
 After specializing these results to the binary's center-of-mass-energy frame, we have found an action principle from which the orbital equations of motion can be derived.
-Finally, we considered the case in which the quadrupole moment is adiabatically induced by the tidal field, giving a simplied Lagrangian and equation of motion for this case, as well as the conserved energy function and the energy-frequency relationship for circular orbits.
-These results will be useful in calculating tidal effects in the GW signal from inspiralling neutron star binaries, which will be addressed in future work.
+Finally, we considered the case in which the quadrupole moment is adiabatically induced by the tidal field, giving a simplified Lagrangian and equation of motion for this case, as well as the conserved energy function and the energy-frequency relationship for circular orbits.
+These results are useful for the calculation of tidal effects in the gravitational wave signals from inspiralling neutron star binaries.